 Eligibility: Individuals are generally eligible for Medicare if they or their spouse worked for at least 10 years in Medicare-covered employment, and they are 65 years old and a citizen or permanent resident of the United States.
 A person might also qualify for coverage if they are a younger person with a disability or with End-Stage Renal Disease (permanent kidney failure requiring dialysis or transplant).

 If you have questions about your eligibility for Medicare Part A or Part B, or if you want to apply for Medicare, call the Social Security Administration.
 The toll-free telephone number is: 1-800-772-1213.
 The TTY-TDD number for the hearing and speech impaired is 1-800-325-0778.

-You can also find information on Medicare in an AARP magazine special report, Understanding Medicare: What You Need to Know (.pdf).
+You can also find information on Medicare in an AARP report, Meet Medicare (.pdf).